 Also known as: Chilhowie Lake, Calderwood Lake, Cheoah Lake.
 Chilhowie Reservoir, Calderwood Reservoir, Cheoah Reservoir

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Finger Lakes of the South.
+Welcome to the ultimate guide to Finger Lakes of the South!
+Article topics include:

 Three reservoirs on the Little Tennessee River in northwestern North Carolina and Southeastern Tennessee offer some of the most spectacular wilderness scenery in the eastern United States.
 The Finger Lakes of the South – Cheoah Lake, Calderwood Lake and Chilhowie Lake – provide hydroelectric power to Alcoa, Inc. for operation of its aluminum smelting operations.
 Ideally situated at the boundary between Great Smoky Mountains National Park and the Cherokee National Forest, the three ‘stairstep’ reservoirs impound nearly 3000 acres of water along almost 30 miles of river.